-In June 2015, the Company's Board of Directors adopted the 2015 Employee Stock Purchase Plan (2015 ESPP), which became effective on September 16, 2015, the date on which the registration statement for the IPO was declared effective.
+In June 2015, the Company's Board of Directors adopted the 2015 ESPP, which became effective on September 16, 2015, the date on which the registration statement for the IPO was declared effective.
 The 2015 ESPP authorizes the initial issuance of up to a total of 254,000 shares of the Company's common stock to participating employees.
 The number of shares reserved for issuance under the 2015 ESPP automatically increases on the first business day of each fiscal year, commencing in 2016, by a number equal to the lesser of (i) 1% of the shares of common stock outstanding on the last business day of the prior fiscal year; or (ii) the number of shares determined by the Company's Board of Directors.
 Unless otherwise determined by the administrator of the 2015 ESPP, two offering periods of six months' duration will begin each year on January 1 and July 1.
 The Board of Directors did not authorize any further shares to be reserved for issuance under the 2015 ESPP in January 2016 or 2017.
-As of December 31, 2016, no shares had been issued under the 2015 ESPP.
-In January 2017, the Company issued 21,706 shares of common stock to participants of the 2015 ESPP for the offering period ended December 31, 2016.
+As of December 31, 2017, the total number of shares of common stock authorized for issuance under the 2015 ESPP was 254,000, of which 206,280 remain available for future issuance.
+During the year ended December 31, 2017, 47,720 shares of common stock were issued under the 2015 ESPP.
+There were no shares of common stock issued under the ESPP during the years ended December 31, 2016 and 2015.